 - Other accommodations for safety as necessary.

-- If you believe that you have experienced a sexual offense, but are unsure of whether it was a violation of the institution’s Sex- or Gender-based Discrimination and Harassment policy, you should contact the Title IX Coordinator.
-The College will provide an advisor who can help you to define and clarify the event(s), and advise.
+If you believe that you have experienced a sexual offense, but are unsure of whether it was a violation of the institution’s Sex- or Gender-based Discrimination and Harassment Policy, you should contact the Title IX Coordinator.
+The College will provide an adviser who can help you to define and clarify the event(s), and advise.